Copper on track for third straight weekly loss on China economic woes

-LONDON: Copper prices in London were on track for a third straight weekly decline on Friday due to disappointing economic data from top consumer China and ongoing woes in its property sector.
+LONDON: Copper prices in London reversed earlier losses as the US dollar retreated on Friday but remained on track for a third straight weekly decline due to disappointing economic data from top consumer China and ongoing woes in its property sector.

-Three-month copper on the London Metal Exchange eased 0.1% to $8,224 per metric ton by 1052 GMT.
-The metal, used in power and construction, is down 0.8% so far this week.
+Three-month copper on the London Metal Exchange nudged into positive territory, up 0.2% at $8,250 per metric ton by 1602 GMT.
+The metal, used in power and construction, is down 0.5% so far this week.

 “The outlook for industrial metals continues to deteriorate as concerns over China’s economy escalate.
 It’s a challenging environment for metals and more declines are likely as China keeps on disappointing,” said ING analyst Ewa Manthey.